CivelXu/Use-Moya-ObjectMapper/README.md

 ```
 ## 5. Send a request and bind model type

+### Request function

 - request Object
 ```API(Target).requestObject....```

 - request Array Object
 ```API(Target).requestArray...```

+Tip:
-- use nestedKeyPath mapping of Nested Objects, refer [ObjectMapper](https://github.com/tristanhimmelman/ObjectMapper#easy-mapping-of-nested-objects), you need ingnore NetworkResponse key("data.") when you use.
+you can use nestedKeyPath mapping of Nested Objects, refer to [ObjectMapper](https://github.com/tristanhimmelman/ObjectMapper#easy-mapping-of-nested-objects) feature，
+But you need ingnore the prefix NetworkResponse data( "data.") key.

 Send Request like this ...